tobecrazy/weather-server/weather_mcp/README.md

 - Get current weather for any city
 - Get weather forecasts for up to 3 days in the future
 - Configurable default city and API key
-- Support for both stdio and SSE transport modes
+- Support for both stdio and HTTP transport modes with streaming support
 - Comprehensive error handling and logging

 ## Project Structure